• Skip to primary navigation

 Enjoy!

-A large cup of Matcha Green Tea Latte served with cookies.
+Matcha Green Tea Latte Recipe

 Use your favourite high-powered blender to make a comforting, healthy and perfectly foamy Matcha Green Tea Latte in the comfort of your own home.

-4.67 from 3 votes
+4.75 from 4 votes

 Print Recipe Pin Recipe Save Saved!

-Prep Time 2 mins
+Prep Time 2 minutes mins

-Cook Time 3 mins
+Cook Time 3 minutes mins

-Total Time 5 mins
+Total Time 5 minutes mins

 Course Drink